Robert Jensen (television personality): Television career

-In 2002 Jensen got his own television program JENSEN! on Yorin, where he received famous people together with Jan Paparazzi.
+In 2002, Jensen got his own television program JENSEN! on Yorin, where he received famous people together with Jan Paparazzi.
 Among the guests were well-known Dutch people, such as Pim Fortuyn, Patty Brard, Kim Holland, Ilonka Elmont and Bart de Graaff, but also international stars such as Tommy Lee, Deepak Chopra, Char, Shakira, Johnny Knoxville, Lionel Richie, Kim Wilde, Jamie Oliver, Gordon Ramsay, Pink, Sugababes, Borat, Westlife, Snoop Dogg, Vanilla Ice, Enrique Iglesias and singer Fergie.
 On March 23, 2006, this television program won a prize in the BNN television program De hoofdprijs in the infotainment category.

-In 2006 Jensen was a participant in the TROS game show Lingo by Lucille Werner together with Jan Paparazzi.
+In 2006, Jensen was a participant in the TROS game show Lingo by Lucille Werner together with Jan Paparazzi.

 In June 2008, Jensen announced that he wanted to stop his television program, but in November 2009 Jensen started a temporary new series episodes on RTL 5, again together with Jan Paparazzi.

 In April and May 2010, Jensen and Jan Paparazzi presented the entertainment program Snafu tv on RTL 5.
 Regular guests in the program were Jaap Amesz and Kelly van der Veer.

 In May 2011, the last episode of Jensen was shown on RTL 5.
 From April 4, 2013, Jensen again presented a TV talk show twice (later once) a week.
 The program aired Mondays at 10pm and Thursdays at 10:30pm on Veronica.
 The Thursday broadcast was later canceled due to disappointing viewing figures.
 Sidekick Jan Paparazzi could no longer be seen in his program, partly because he was making an afternoon program at RADIONL.

-In the fall of 2016, Jensen presented the program Jensen chooses America on RTL 5.
+In fall 2016, Jensen presented the program Jensen chooses America on RTL 5.
 In this program he paid attention to the American elections and what the Americans thought about these elections.

-In the spring of 2017, Jensen will make the program Jensen USA for RTL 5, in which he interviews famous people from America.
+In spring 2017, Jensen will make the program Jensen USA for RTL 5, in which he interviews famous people from America.

 In 2018, Jensen started again with new episodes of JENSEN! on RTL 5.
 After seven months, the program disappeared from the tube again, due to low viewing figures.

 Podcasting

-In 2018 he started his own podcast, the Jensenpodcast, vor het echte geluid.
+In 2018, he started his own podcast, the Jensenpodcast, voor het echte geluid.
 The podcast was nominated for the Dutch Podcast Awards by BNR.
-It is now called the Jensen Show, which can not only be listened to, but also viewed on his website jensen.nl or his YouTube channel Jensen.

 Jensen turned against the Dutch government's coronavirus policy in 2020.
 According to Jensen, the virus is not much more dangerous than, for example, the flu virus of 2018, while the measures do have disastrous consequences for the economy.
 Jensen is a supporter of former United States President Donald Trump and critical of the human role in global warming.